-- Consumers might become ill as a result of hazards present in the food, and in some cases, this can even lead to death.
+- Consumers might become ill due to hazards present in the food, and in some cases, this can even lead to death.

 - Consumers will not recommend the product/brand to others like; friends, family and colleagues.
-They might even turn to social media, which can result in large scale negative publicity for the product/brand/ industry.
+They might even turn to social media, resulting in large-scale negative publicity for the product/brand/ industry.

 The Impact of Food Safety Incidents on the Employer

-Ultimately, it is the responsibility of the employer to ensure that food products are safe for human consumption.
+Ultimately, it is the employer’s responsibility to ensure that food products are safe for human consumption.
 Employers have a moral, commercial and legal obligation.

 Food Safety incidents can have the following negative impact on the employer: